KurtEmprese/The-Meaning-Lab/README.md

 ## ✨ Features

-- Clean design using pure HTML & CSS
+- Desktop-first design
+- Responsive layout at 475px width (partially mobile-friendly)
 - A hero section with a headline, description, and sign-up CTA
 - Embedded YouTube video on philosophical ideas
 - Overview of four major philosophical schools: Absurdism, Nihilism, Stoicism, and Existentialism